Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

 \begin{proof} To see why this fact is true, consider the maps $id_K$ as $L$-equivalences when testing whether or not $id_K\otimes \C$ is a $\C$-local equivalence.
 To see that the converse fails, take $\C$ to be the generating trivial cofibrations of any cofibrantly generated model category in which the weak equivalences are not closed under $\otimes$. \end{proof}

 Thus, our hypothesis on a monoidal Bousfield localization is strictly weaker than requiring $L$-equivalences to be closed under $\otimes$.
 Theorems \ref{thm:PPAxiom} and \ref{thm:PPAxiom-nontractable} demonstrate that the hypothesis that $\C \otimes id_K$ is contained in the $\C$-local equivalences is best-possible, since it $L_\C$ is a monoidal Bousfield localization if and only if this property holds, and without the pushout product axiom on $L_\C(\M)$ the question of preservation of algebras under localization is not even well-posed.
+Note that cofibrant objects are flat for symmetric spectra by 5.3.10 in \cite{hovey-shipley-smith}.

 \begin{remark} In light of the Postnikov Section example, the argument of Proposition \ref{prop:monoidal-loc-spaces} must break down for spectra.
 The precise place where the argument fails is the passage through $\map(T,\map(f,Z))$.
 In spectra, this expression has no meaning, because $T$ is a spectrum but $\map(f,Z)$ is a space.
 So the argument of Proposition \ref{prop:monoidal-loc-spaces} relies precisely on the fact that $\M=sSet$ (or $\M=Top$ in the topological case), so that the SM7 axiom for $\M$ is precisely the same as the pushout product axiom. \end{remark}